 As we international students know all too well, our time at any location is a sweet bomb.
-A ticking time-bomb that can go off at any second and destroy all you care about, demolishing hopes, dreams and aims.
-But also sweet, because you experience wonders first hand—subtle things that are easy to be callous of.
+A ticking time-bomb that can go off at any second and destroy all we care about, demolishing hopes, dreams and aims.
+But also sweet, because we experience wonders first hand—subtle things that are easy to miss.

 When I found out that I was moving, it cracked me.
 There really is no other way of explaining it.
 I had always known that my time was running out, but I had pushed that thought away and enjoyed ignorance.
-But hearing that news really was a shock.
-It is amazing that things that are known to be inevitable can be the most shocking as well.
+But hearing the shook me.
+It is amazing that things that are known to be inevitable can be the most surprising as well.

-I felt like a dead-man walking at school.
-I looked at my friends, greeted teachers, and walked to and from class — but it all felt like a big fat lie.
-I was leaving, so why did I care about any of this?
+The next day at school I felt like a dead-man walking.
+I was looking at my friends, greeting teachers and walking to and from class; but it was all a big fat lie.
+I was leaving all of them, so why did I care about any of this?
 No, not why—how can I go on caring so deeply for something that I know will end in a month?
-What I had worked towards seemed to end in vain, as relationships I had made, work that was underway — everything just fell apart and all that remained was rubble I had thought to be gold.
+All I had worked towards seemed to end in vain.
+The relationships I had, work that was underway and so on… everything just fell apart and my life was in pieces.

 Acres of regret sprang up in me.
-If only I had one more year, then things would have worked out so nicely; if only I had gotten to know that person better; if only I had worked harder in that class.
-If only…
+If only I had one more year, then things would have worked out so nicely; if only I had gotten to know that person better; if only I had worked harder in that class; if only I had joined that club earlier; if only…

-It was dumbfounding that I could have such feelings about things I also felt didn’t matter — at the same time.
+It’s amazing how I cared for things which I also didn’t matter at the same time.

 What really broke my heart was people.
-I’m the person who stopped watching most TV series because I would get too attached to the characters (I realized that when I cared more about what would happen in the next episode than for people who were living in hardship in front of my eyes).
-What then of my heart’s condition towards real people?
+I’m the person who stopped watching most TV series because I would get too attached to the characters.
+What then of my heart’s attitude with real people?

 It is not that we have a short space of time, but that we waste much of it.
 Life is long enough, and it has been given in sufficiently generous measure to allow the accomplishment of the very greatest things if the whole of it is well invested.